rickballard/CoCiviumBackUp/staging/_imported/Civium/codex/Codex_Godstuff.md

 ## II.
 Functional Belief

-In Civium, belief in Godstuff is not doctrinal.
+In CoCivium, belief in Godstuff is not doctrinal.
 It is operational.

 We treat the field as real because it enables alignment.